Adrian Lehmann

 Adrian Lehmann (born 6 December 1989; died 20 April 2024), was a Swiss marathon runner and member of the Langenthal Athletics Association.

 Life

 His best marathon time was 2:11:44, making him the sixth-best Swiss marathon runner of all time.
 He was Swiss champion in three disciplines (10 km, half marathon and marathon).

 While training for the Zurich Marathon on 21 April 2024, he suffered a heart attack on 18 April, although he was resuscitated immediately, he died two days later at the age of 34 in hospital despite prompt medical attention.
-He had intended to participate the qualification for the 2024 Summer Olympics in Zurich.
+He had intended to participate in the qualification for the 2024 Summer Olympics in Zurich.